lloydroc/lloydroc.github.io/content/post/hardware/uart-raspberry-pi.md

 I'll summarize what we need to do:
 * Use `raspi-config` to enable the UART
-* Probably, edit `/boot/config.txt` to set `dtoverlay=disable-bt` on the device overlay to disable the **mini UART**.
-This UART has limited speeds and settings.
+* Probably, edit `/boot/config.txt` to set `dtoverlay=disable-bt` on the device overlay to disable the **mini UART** for bluetooth.
+This mini-UART has limited speeds and settings.
 For example it cannot check parity.
 * Find the UART you're going to use.
-This is typically a soft link `/dev/serial0` which links to `/dev/ttyAMA0`.
+This is typically a soft link `/dev/serial0` which links to `/dev/ttyAMA0`, however, there is usually a second UART on the Raspberry Pi.

 ## UARTs are Cool

 Why are they cool?

 * UARTs are quite fast.
 As of this writing max transfer speeds of 2,000,000 Baud are supported.
 A speed of 2M Baud is more than sufficient for many Raspberry Pi projects.
-* They are only need 2 wires for transmit and receive
+* UARTs only need 2 wires for transmit and receive
 * UARTs have basic error detection with parity
 * UARTs are asynchronous: meaning you can transmit and receive simultaneously and at different speeds.
-Most microcontrollers have code examples that are synchronous.
+Most microcontrollers have code examples that are synchronous and don't take advantage of this fact.
 * To transmit and receive from the UART we can simply use the normal file I/O operations *read(2)* and *write(2)* to a file descriptor.
 It's the universal method for file I/O in Unix.

 ## Quick Background Theory

-The receiving and transmitting end of the UART must be set the same on both ends to have the following:
+The receiving and transmitting end of the UART must be set to the same configuration on both ends.
+This configuration can be summarized as follows:
 * Speed - set in units of of Baud
 * Number of data bits - 5,6,7 or 8 Bits
-* Parity Bit or not - more on this later
+* Parity bit or not - more on this later
 * One or two stop bits

-With these settings you can have a min of 1+5+1=7 Bits to a max of 1+8+1+2=12 Bits per frame on the wire.
+With these settings a frame can have a minimum of 1+5+1=7 bits to a maximum of 1+8+1+2=12 Bits per frame on the wire.

 ### UART Shorthand Notation